Pets are often considered part of our families, so when they go missing it is an anxious time for both owners and the animals.

-- If the animal is injured after hours, take it to the Capital City Animal Hospital at 11104-102 Avenue.
+- If the animal is injured or if it is after-hours, take the animal to the Capital City Animal Hospital at 11104-102 Avenue.
 Animal Care & Control will pick it up the next day.

 Note: Animal Care & Control does not pick up stray cats.
-Please transport stray cats to the Animal Care & Control Centre or the Capital City Animal Hospital.
+Please transport stray cats to the Animal Care & Control Centre or if it is after hours the Capital City Animal Hospital.

 If you would like to adopt the stray animal, be sure to ask the City for special consideration.
 If the owner does not claim the animal and it is adoptable, you may be able to adopt it from the Edmonton Humane Society.

 Keep your pet safe